rsms/ent/README.md

   fmt.Printf("no error: %v\n", a.Save())
 ```

-The ent system maintains these indexes automatically and updating them in a transactional manner:
+The ent system maintains these indexes automatically and updates them in a transactional manner:
-a `Create` or `Save` call either fully succeeds, including index changes, or doesn't have an
+a `Create` or `Save` call either fully succeeds, including index changes, or has no effect at all.
-effect at all on any sort of failure.
-This a promise declared by the ent system but actually
+This promise is declared by the ent system but actually fulfilled by the particular storage used.
-fulfilled by the particular storage used.
-Both of the storage implementations that comes with
-ent are fully transactional (mem and redis.)
+Both of the storage implementations that comes with ent are fully transactional (mem and redis.)

 Changes to ents are tracked with versioning.
 Every update to an ent increments its version.
-The version is used when updating an ent; we say "make X changes to ent Y of version Z".
+The version is used when updating an ent:

+When we say "make X changes to ent Y of version Z" the storage...

+- Checks the current version against the expected version.
-If the ent's version is Z in the storage, then the changes are applied and its version is
+  If the ent's version is Z in the storage...

+- ...then the changes are applied and its version is incremented to Z+1.

-incremented to Z+1, however if someone else made a change to the ent the version in storage won't
+- However if someone else made a change to the ent the version in storage won't
-match and we get a `ErrVersionConflict` error instead of changes being made:
+  match and we get a `ErrVersionConflict` error instead of changes being made.

+Example of a version conflict:

 ```go
   a1, _ := LoadAccountById(estore, 1)